 Vision Zero establishes that the loss of even one life or serious injury on our roads is unacceptable.
 Through Vision Zero, the community shares the responsibility for ensuring the safety of people in our community.
 The responsibility for roadway safety is shared between those who design the road and those who use the road.
 Every person in our community matters, and we can achieve Vision Zero together.

 Recently, the City of San Antonio was recognized by the Vision Zero Network as a member City of the newly formed Vision Zero Emerging Cities program.
-To learn more, click here.
+To learn more about the program, visit the Vision Zero Network.

 BY AMANDA WEBER,